codatio/codat-docs/docs/sfc/coming-soon.md

 ## Journals

-Create aggregated daily journals to represent your POS data in your accountancy package.
+You can now [create aggregated daily journals](/sfc/sync-for-commerce-knowledge-base/sfc-journal-entry-mapping) to represent your POS data in your accountancy package.

 ## Sales categorization with Journals

-Map your different categories of sales to different accounts, and aggregate daily at the category level.
+You can now [map your different categories of sales](/sfc/sync-for-commerce-knowledge-base/sfc-sales-product-categories) to different accounts, and aggregate daily at the category level.